rapid7/raptor-io/README.md

     bundle install

 ### From RubyGems
-*submission to RubyGems anticipated mid-January 2014*
+*submission to RubyGems anticipated mid-February 2014*

 ## Usage